Core Module Information

 Learning Outcomes for module:

-LO1: Evaluate and critically determine the significance of international festivals and events, the multifaceted nature of their impacts and the application of applied and theoretical perspectives related to their management, effectiveness and sustainability
+LO1: Evaluate and critically determine the significance of various types of festivals and events, the multifaceted nature of their social, cultural, economic, political, physical, environmental and technological impacts addressing issues related to effectiveness, sustainability, impartiality and ethical management.

-LO3: Review and evaluate event lifecycles, international market conditions, current issues and trends in international festivals and events
+LO3: Review and evaluate event lifecycles, international market conditions, current issues, trends in international festivals and events

 Full Details of Teaching and Assessment